denten-books/plain-text/main.md

 are a perfectly discrete medium, the system is analog because it fails to establish a digital format required for precise reproduction.
 My two handfuls will be different from yours.
-A related corollary to the distinction between medium and format of the system, is the user's ability to perceive quantities.
+A related corollary to the distinction between medium and format of the system is the user's ability to perceive quantities.
 Were humans endowed with a magical ability to perceive the exact number of water molecules in a beaker, previously analog systems like unmarked beakers would in effect become digital.
 Similarly, were all humans endowed with hands of a definite size and volume, "handfuls" would also be counted as a digital system or representation.
 The physical, perceptual, and cognitive abilities of the entity doing the counting affects the ontological status of the system.

 The movement from medium to format, radically destabilizes Goodman's original intuitions.
 Where Kernighan and Goodman begin with physical properties of matter (divisible, or indivisible, dense, or continuous), Katz ends with format imposed on matter from without: undifferentiated matter like cake is only analog until someone cuts it into pieces.
 Furthermore, the ontological status of cake changes depending on the person doing the cutting.
 The cake is more digital, in a sense, for someone armed with a laser cutter and a microscope.
-The conundrum reveals a problem in the very formulation of the
-question: What constitutes the digital?
-The digital falls apart as an ontological category.
-Rather than a state of being, it indicates a systematic imposition of structure.
+The conundrum reveals a problem in the very formulation of the question: What representation digital?
+Under examination, the properties related to the digital-analog distinction cease constituting an ontological category.
+Rather than a state of being, they indicate a systematic imposition of structure.

-From the instrumental point of view, to make something digital, to digitize, is to liberate representation from its medium and to allow for copying and preservation.
-That is not to say that digitization liberates thought from its material context, rather, it allows for its continual advancement and transmediation.
+From the instrumental point of view, to make something digital is to liberate representation from its medium.
+To digitize means also to allow for "copying and preservation," properties that, when taken outside of their philosophic context acquire an immediate practical implication (understood in the role of a librarian, for example).
+That is not to say that digitization makes thought wholly immaterial, rather, that it allows for its continual advancement and transmediation--an affordance created by the very same "media independence."

 Digitization, in that sense, is necessary prerequisite for culture.
 Without portability, all representation (art and knowledge) is tied to the irreproducible and untranslatable contexts.
 Being digital, in that sense, arises as a political property that regulates transmission of thought as representation.
 Text on paper or screen remains digital only in so far as the medium is not fixed.
 Truly digital text can be placed into "other hands,"